'The Last Of Us' finale sets up an exciting future – so what happens next?

 If you’ve been rooting for Joel and Ellie so far, The Last Of Us finale may make you question that decision.
-In ‘Look For The Light’, Joel’s choices feel more questionable than ever.
+In ‘Look For The Light’, Joel’s choices just don’t sit right.
 Let’s run down the key moments from an action-packed episode…

 The origins of Ellie’s immunity are revealed